How to Insert Greater Than or Equal to Symbol in Excel (5 Quick Methods)

 • Select Mathematical Operators from the Subset dropdown box.

-• Later, scroll down and select the greater than or equal to symbol from the appeared symbols.
+• Scroll down and select the greater than or equal to symbol from the grid.

 Symbol Command to Insert ‘Greater Than or Equal To’ Symbol

-Now see, the greater than or equal to symbol is inserted successfully.
+• The greater than or equal to symbol is inserted.

-2. Insert ‘Greater Than or Equal to’ Symbol Using Keyboard Shortcut
+Method 2 – Insert the ‘Greater Than or Equal to’ Symbol Using a Keyboard Shortcut

 If you are used to working with shortcut codes then you can easily insert the greater than or equal to symbol using the shortcut- ALT + 242.
 It’s one of the fastest ways to insert a symbol.
-But keep in mind, that you must use numeric keys to apply shortcut codes otherwise it won’t work.
+But keep in mind, that you must use numeric keys to apply shortcut codes.
+Without the number pad, it won’t work.

 Steps:

-• Then press and hold the ALT key and then type 242 from the numeric keys.
+• Press and hold the Alt key and then type 242 from the numeric keyboard.

 Using Keyboard Shortcut to Insert ‘Greater Than or Equal To’ Symbol in Excel

-Read More: How to Add Symbol Before a Number in Excel (3 Ways)
+Read More: How to Put a Plus Sign in Excel without Formula

-3. Using Equation to Insert ‘Greater Than or Equal to’ Symbol
+Method 3 – Using an Equation to Insert the ‘Greater Than or Equal to’ Symbol

 Steps: